naiades-jsi/braila-approximate-leakage/data_generation_delft/README.md

 Command in script where it is used:
 >  cp $HOME/NAIADES/Start/Networks/${NetworkRuns[$Mod]}

-2. Create a folder named "outGA" in the directory where the script was started.
+2. Create output folders named "outBraila" etc. in the directory where the script was started.
-Command in script where it is used:
+Command in script where it is used (sixt of these folders need to be created):
-> SBATCH --output=outGA and SBATCH --error=outGA
+> SBATCH --output=outBraila and SBATCH --error=outGA

 3. Create a folder on root "/scratch-shared/NAIADES/<folder_name>"
-> mkdir /scratch-shared/NAIADES/ijs_simulations_v1 or any other folder name
+> mkdir /scratch-shared/NAIADES/ijs_simulations_v1 or any other folder name but code has to be changed then
 4. -ntask should never be lower than 25